ChrisRoark/beagle_scraper/README.md

 # Beagle Scraper

-Ecommerce and product categories scraper developed in Python and BeautifoulSoup4
+Building the largest open-source Ecommerce and listing pages scraper in Python and BeautifoulSoup4

 ## Getting Started

-Beagle Scraper requires a machine with Python 2.7 and BeautifoulSoup4
+Beagle Scraper requires a machine with Python 2.7 and BeautifulSoup4

 Install BeautifoulSoup4
 ```